Boost Your Health and Mental Powers With 4 Spices

 Here’s How to Use Turmeric:

 3. Use a turmeric supplement if you can’t cook with it.
-Make your own capsules with a capsule making machine.
+Make your own capsules with a capsule making machine (this is the one I use).
 Turmeric can be used to benefit anyone: men, women (including before, during or after pregnancy, and nursing), children and animals.

 Here I’m making both ginger and turmeric capsules with the Capsule Machine: